chars3/acessio-site/README.md

 ![Screenshot](screenshots/homepage.png)

 ## Description
-This is a custom WordPress website developed for Instituto 3C.
+This is a custom Next.js website developed for Acessio.
 The project focused on responsive design, performance optimization, and user-friendly content management.

 ## Technologies Used
 - Next.js